Telepsychiatry at CAMH

 - CAMH Telepsychiatry No Show Procedure

-Please ensure that all referrals contain the following forms and scales: CAMH Fax Cover Page, Referral Form, Gad-7, PHQ-9, Sociodemographic Form and Personal Health Information Consent Form below.
+Please ensure that all referrals contain the following forms and scales: CAMH Fax Cover Page, Referral Form, Gad-7, PHQ-9, and Sociodemographic Form below.

 If applicable, include the ADHD Scales.